pmckeown/testing-for-supportability-article/README.md

 * Change system integration configuration to make downstream API calls timeout.
 * Push enough load into the system for it to start failing.

+In scenarios like these you should see failure responses that provide the minimal amount of information to the client about what went wrong where appropriate.
+The system logs should however give you full details of the failure.

 ### Test Your Monitoring
-The other critical component of your application's observability stack is the Application Performance Monitoring system but you can't just trust that it meets your needs.
+The other critical component of your application's observability stack is the Application Performance Monitoring system but you can't just trust that it meets your needs out of the box.
 You also need to verify that:
 * The metrics you need to support the application are easily visible.
-* You can build dashboards in non-prod environments to support your testing and to ensure that you know that you can in production.
+* You can build dashboards in non-prod environments to support your testing and to ensure that you know what you can visualise in production.
-* Run load tests into your applications and view resource usage stats in your APM.
+* You can run performance tests against your applications and view resource usage stats.
-* Verify that errors are visualised as expected and problems are raised.
+* You can verify that errors are visualised as expected and problems are raised.
-* Test that any extra metadata used in your APM is being applied as expected.
+* Any extra metadata used in your APM is being applied as expected.

 ### Test Your Metrics
 If you use open source solutions like Prometheus to extract system metrics like response times, database query times, memory and CPU statistics, then you must test that your application is configured correctly to ship its metrics and they are made visible somewhere, such as in a Grafana dashboard.

 The same verification needs apply to this open source stack as the paid-for vendor solutions for Monitoring.

 ## OAT - Too Little Too Late
 Many companies rely on the Operational Acceptance Testing (OAT) phase of the software delivery life cycle to perform this type of testing activity but in my view that is too late.

 Testers should be looking at these operational aspects of their runtime systems as early in the life cycle as possible to (like everything else) reduce the cost of making changes or fixing defects in non-functional characteristics.

 ## Other Ways To Improve Supportability
-There are other techniques to improve the overall supportability of your system landscape:
+A couple of other techniques to improve the overall supportability of your system landscape are Game Days and Chaos Engineering.

 ### Game Days
 Game Days are the gamification of MTTR.
 They can help your organisation to learn how to deal with multi-system failures and identify areas in your architecture where fragility and reduced supportability exists.

-This can lead you to find low-hanging fruit to fix up cheaply to increase your overall resiliency and provide a better experience for your users.
-Or perhaps even find critical flaws in your architecture before they manifest in your production environment.
+This can lead you to find low-hanging fruit to fix up cheaply to increase your overall resiliency or perhaps find critical flaws in your architecture before they manifest in your production environment.

 ### Chaos Engineering
-Chaos Engineering is the automation of Game Days and running that in Production.
+Chaos Engineering is the automation of Game Days and running it in Production.
 As such it is a riskier and more advanced approach to ensuring the overall resiliency of your distributed systems.

 Care needs to be taken to minimise the blast radius of automated chaos activity.
 Systems in this type of environment must be designed for resiliency and auto-recovery from failures.

-It goes without saying that if you were running this in production you will be doing to same in non-production and with (ideally) continuous load into your systems to mimic production load and the same approach to operational support that you would have in production.
+It goes without saying that if you were running this in production you will be doing to same in non-production, with continuous load into your systems to mimic production load and the same approach to operational support that you would have in production.

 ## Wrap Up
 Designing and building distributed systems featuring high resiliency and automated recovery should be what we are all